 An r.e.\ set $A$ is \emph{maximal} if for each r.e.\ set $W$ with $A\subseteq W$, either $\omega\setminus W$ or $W\setminus A$ is finite.
-Friedberg \cite{Fri58} proved that maximal sets exist. \begin{thm} For every $A \in \Pi_4$, there exists a recursive function $f$ such that for all $e$,
+Friedberg \cite{Fri58} proved that maximal sets exist. \begin{thm} For every $A \in \Pi_4$ and every acceptable left-r.e.\ numbering~$\alpha$, there exists a recursive function $f$ such that for all $e$,

 \end{thm} \begin{proof} Let us fix a $\Pi_{4}$-complete set $A$; By \cite[XII.\ Exercise 4.26]{Soa87}, there is a recursive function $h$ such that